Buildings and architecture of Brighton and Hove: Seafront architecture

 Hundreds of beach huts line Hove seafront.

 Birch was also responsible for Brighton Aquarium (now the Sea Life Centre) in 1872.
 The 21-bay double-aisled interior remains as built, but of his High Victorian Gothic-style work on the exterior only an "attention-seeking clock tower" survives, (Note: This is no longer on the Aquarium: it was moved to the entrance of the nearby Palace Pier.) because the building was revamped in 1927–29 by the Borough Surveyor David Edwards.
 He rebuilt it in pale artificial stone in the Louis XVI Neoclassical style.
 Also in 1872, the long, straight Madeira Drive—which runs at sea level below the East Cliff—was greatly extended.
 Borough Surveyor Philip Lockwood designed a "superb" two-storey arcaded promenade alongside the cliff; it includes a pagoda-roofed lift to Marine Parade.
 Work took place in 1889–97, and Madeira Drive was extended further to Black Rock in 1905.

-Brighton Marina at Black Rock dates from 1971–76 and has little architectural interest: an "insipid neo-Regency" pastiche style was used for many of the residential buildings, and the wide range of commercial premises are dominated by a vast supermarket.
+Brighton Marina at Black Rock dates from 1971 to 1976 and has little architectural interest: an "insipid neo-Regency" pastiche style was used for many of the residential buildings, and the wide range of commercial premises are dominated by a vast supermarket.
 Module 2 Architects drew up a masterplan for these buildings in 1985.
 Additional commercial development called The Waterfront (1999–2000 by Design Collective) pays no homage to existing architectural styles but has a "distinctive arched roofline".
 The Marina faced opposition when it was proposed, and a proposed development consisting of a 28-storey tower block and hundreds of other homes—first agreed in 2007 and signed off again in 2013—continues to cause controversy.

 The esplanade at Hove is well known for its brightly coloured timber beach huts.
 The first were installed in around 1930, 290 were in place by 1936 and there are now several hundred.